Cantwell, Murray among Dems pressing Trump to end shutdown so wildfire preparations, training can begin again

 “If enough firefighters fail to be recertified, the nation could face a critical shortage of qualified firefighters during fire season,” the senators wrote.

-Forest restoration projects, like controlled burns and thinning, are also on hold, the senators wrote, citing news reports.
+Forest-restoration projects, like controlled burns and thinning, are also on hold, the senators wrote, citing news reports.

 “By stopping these important forest management activities, during the very winter months when it is safest to carry many of them out, you are needlessly putting people and rural forested communities at risk,” the senators wrote.